Route 29/Route 250 Bypass Interchange, Charlottesville

 In 2010 Route 29 between Hydraulic Road and the Route 29/250 interchange carried an average of 52,000 vehicles per day; on the Route 250 Bypass from Route 29 west to the Charlottesville city limit an average of 38,000 vehicles used that road daily.

 Development of the project began in 2007 by the city of Charlottesville under the Urban Construction Initiative with technical engineering work performed by a consultant engineering firm.
 In June 2011 VDOT assumed management of the project.

 December 7, 2012: Comment period ends

-Summer 2013: Notice to proceed to obtain right or way and/or easement
+Fall/Winter 2013: Notice to proceed to obtain right of way and/or easements

 Cost is subject to change as the design is finalized.